 - It all begins with my high

 interest in relationships and a desire to help people.
 I am a technical and business writer who has been working many years as a commercial programmer-analyst.
-I also coach in French and English
+I teach French and English.
+I am

-languages learning.
-I am certified ICAO level 6 in English for aviation for flight crew members.
+certified ICAO level 6 aviation English for flight crew members.